Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/319-nvidia-graphics.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. Open the NVIDIA Control Panel window
+1. Open the NVIDIA Control Panel window.
-1. In the menu bar, open the Desktop menu
+1. In the menu bar, open the Desktop menu.
-1. Enable the `Display GPU Activity Icon in Notification Area` option
+1. Enable the `Display GPU Activity Icon in Notification Area` option.
 1. Open the system tray located in the bottom right corner of the screen and locate the GPU activity icon:

 ![GPU activity icon](../../images/gpu_activity_win10.png)

-1. Open the previously extracted gputest directory and open the `GPUTest_GUI` application
+1. Open the previously extracted gputest directory and open the `GPUTest_GUI` application.
-1. Click on the `Run stress test` button to start the test application
+1. Click on the `Run stress test` button to start the test application.
-1. Locate the GPU activity icon and check that it indicates that the GPU has powered on
+1. Locate the GPU activity icon and check that it indicates that the GPU has powered on.
-1. Close the test application
+1. Close the test application.
-1. Locate the GPU activity icon and check that it indicates that the GPU has powered off again
+1. Locate the GPU activity icon and check that it indicates that the GPU has powered off again.

 **Expected result**

-1. The GPU activity icon should indicate that the GPU is OFF when no application is using the GPU
+1. The GPU activity icon should indicate that the GPU is OFF when no application is using the GPU.
-1. The GPU activity icon should indicate that the GPU is ON when an application is using the GPU
+1. The GPU activity icon should indicate that the GPU is ON when an application is using the GPU.
-1. The GPU activity icon should indicate that the GPU is OFF again after the test application is closed
+1. The GPU activity icon should indicate that the GPU is OFF again after the test application is closed.